arthi2900/app1/docs/prd.md

 - **Scheduled Exams**:
   - Can be deleted only if:\n    - No students have started the exam
     - Exam has not yet reached start time
+  - Validation check:
-  - Validation check:\n    - Query student_exam_attempts table for this exam_id
+    - Query student_exam_attempts table for this exam_id
     - If any student has attempt_status != 'Not Started', prevent deletion
   - Error message: 'Cannot delete exam.
 Some students have already started this exam.'
   - Confirmation dialog required with warning
 - **Ongoing Exams**:
-  - Cannot be deleted
-  - Delete button disabled or hidden
+  - Cannot be deleted\n  - Delete button disabled or hidden
   - Tooltip: 'Cannot delete ongoing exam.
 Please wait until exam is completed.'
 - **Completed Exams**:\n  - Can be deleted only if:
     - Results have been published